Areejf22/cisc-4900/README.md

-# DNA Sample Tracking System – Project 4900
+# DNA Sample Tracking System – CISC 4900

 This project was completed as part of a research-driven academic initiative at **Brooklyn College’s Bioinformatics Laboratory**.
 It builds upon a previously developed web application by introducing major backend and frontend improvements.
 The primary goal was to optimize the **organization, security, and scalability** of DNA sequencing workflows.